johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

      ```
       aws iottwinmaker list-workspaces --region us-east-1
      ```
+   - Note: your credentials should have permissions to AWS S3, AWS IoT TwinMaker, and AWS CloudFormation to deploy the content to your account.
 4. [Node.js](https://nodejs.org/en/) & [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) with node v16.x+ and npm version 8.10.0+.
 (This should be pre-installed in Cloud9.)
 Use the following commands to verify.

    ```